 This year NPT is once again hosting the Kids to Parks Day National School Contest!
 The purpose of the contest is to empower students to create and plan their own park experience.
-This national contest is open to all schools across the country and in the U.S. territories.
+This national contest is open to all under-served schools across the country and in the U.S. territories.
 Students can submit proposals for a KTP event at a park in their community.
-NPT will award scholarships up to $1,000 to winning entries.
-Scholarships will be used by the winners to implement their KTP event during the month of May 2015.
-Deadline for entries is Monday, March 2nd.
-Winners will be announced Tuesday, March 17th, 2015 on our website.
-Please note that schools from under-served communities will be given higher priority.
+NPT will award grants up to $1,000 to winning entries.
+We encourage schools to implement their KTP event during the month of May, 2016 but exceptions can be made based on school schedules.
+Contest entries will be accepted beginning on Monday, January 4th.
+Deadline for entries is Friday, March 4nd.
+Winners will be announced Friday, March 25th, 2016 on our website.

 How to enter: